 The Appendices mention entire other battles - notably one at the Lonely Mountain - that occur completely offstage in parallel with the events of the novels.

-Though interestingly enough, the Shire rather than any elf haven is the closest to this example.
+The Shire, rather than any elf haven, lies closer to following this trope.
 Along with being generally unknown to most of the world, they also generally don't bother themselves whatsoever with outside business.

 High Fantasy: One of the most notable examples of the genre.